 Office Administrator Program Outline & Career Information

-The Office Administrator program focuses on the complete range of administrative support skills needed to succeed in today’s office environment.
-Not only will you your hands-on skills in areas such as word processing, document production, office procedures, but you will also develop polished communication and human relations expertise.
+The Office Administration program focuses on the complete range of administrative support skills needed to succeed in an office environment.
+Students learn hands-on skills in areas such as word processing, document production, and office procedures.
+Furthermore, you will also develop polished communication and human relations expertise.
 This foundation program provides training for entry into a variety of administrative positions.

 - Theory Length – 16 weeks